FICTION-ZJU/Pastry/README.md

 ## Requirements
 - Install Docker (https://www.docker.com/get-started/) in case you do not have it yet.
-- Experiments in the paper are conducted on a 3.22 GHz Apple M1 Pro processor with 16GB RAM running macOS Sonoma.
+- Experiments in the paper are conducted on a 3.22 GHz Apple M1 Pro processor with 16GB RAM running macOS Sequoia.
 Make sure to have similar specs when comparing timing results and consider differences running in a sandbox (docker).